VeggieVampire/ChoreTracker/README.md

 # ChoreTracker
-ChoreTracker is a collaborative dishwashing tracker and more.
+ChoreTracker is a collaborative Chore tracker and more.
 Easily log who washed dishes &amp; tally contributions.
 Simple &amp; fun for roommates &amp; families

 ## Installation